Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 Note: For global Linux installations, ensure the user has permission to update the node_modules folder, example command: sudo chown -R $USER "location_of_directory"

-To start the server, open a new command prompt/terminal window, cd into the Learning-JavaScript-DesktopApplication folder and use the command: node app.js
+To start the server, open a new command prompt/terminal window, cd into the Learning-JavaScript-DesktopApplication folder and then use the command: node app.js

-To run new instances of the desktop application, open new command prompt/terminal windows, cd into the Learning-JavaScript-DesktopApplication folder and use the command: npm start
+To run new instances of the desktop application, open new command prompt/terminal windows, cd into the Learning-JavaScript-DesktopApplication folder and then use the command: npm start

 Create more than 1 application instance to use the applications live code sharing functionality.